 Editor itself can make the snapshot since it has full access to its own state.

 Such data protection allows storing mementos within other objects, called Caretakers.
-Since it has only a limited interface to memento, a caretaker isn't able to tamper with the state stored inside.
+Since they have only limited interface to access memento, caretakers are not able to tamper with the state stored inside.